isovector/draconian-results/pho.md

 Province-wide restrictions
 ==========================

+[Regional restrictions are in
+place]
-Regional restrictions are in place for people who live in Kelowna, West Kelowna, Peachland, Lake Country and on Westbank First Nations lands (Central Okanagan Local Health Area).
-[You must wear a mask in all indoor public spaces].
+for people who live in Kelowna, West Kelowna, Peachland, Lake Country and on Westbank First Nations lands (Central Okanagan Local Health Area).

 !